Skip to main content

 Dream Center Manager

 Brenda Santoyo is an SLCC alumnus, and the College has been a home away from home for her for several years now.
-She recently completed her M.Ed. in Educational Leadership and Policy with an emphasis in Student Affairs at the University of Utah.
+She completed her M.Ed. in Educational Leadership and Policy with an emphasis in Student Affairs in 2020 from the University of Utah.
 As a daughter of Mexican undocumented immigrants, she has always strived to serve the individual needs of her beloved community.
-Brenda's drive and passion for the field stem from her background in serving undocumented students initially enrolled in the Bridge to Success and Bruin Scholars programs through the office for Orientation & Student Success.
-In her time at the College, she has played a role in launching the Bruin Dreams scholarship program, maintaining the Undocumented Student Ally Training, upholding the charge of the Undocumented Student Resource Committee, and managing SLCC's Dream Center, the second in the state of Utah, now as the inaugural Manager.
+Brenda's drive and passion stem from her background in serving undocumented students initially enrolled in the Bridge to Success and Bruin Scholars programs through the office of Orientation & Student Success.
+In her time at the College, she has played a role in launching the Bruin Dreams scholarship program, upholding the charge of the Undocumented Student Resource Committee, and managing SLCC's Dream Center, the second in the state of Utah, as the inaugural Manager.

 Bilingual in English and Spanish